-Confirming, after “Paycheck” and “Cypher,” that memory hocus-pocus is the new method of time travel, “The Final Cut” reps a stodgy contribution to the subgenre.
-Helmer Omar Naim displays a B-movie sensibility but little skill with thesps.
-Robin Williams underplays so much he makes his loner in “One Hour Photo” look like Mork.
+Confirming, after “Paycheck” and “Cypher,” that memory hocus-pocus is the new method of sci-fi time travel, “The Final Cut” reps a stodgy contribution to the subgenre.
+Making his feature debut, helmer Omar Naim displays a pulpy B-movie sensibility but little skill with thesps.
+A shtick-free Robin Williams underplays so much he makes his morose loner in “One Hour Photo” look like Mork.
 Striking visuals help, but pic won’t make the final cut with either genre fans, who’ve seen it all and better before, or the arthouse crowd, who will sneer at pic’s cliches.

 In an unspecified time in the future, a biological chip called a Zoe is implanted in an unborn fetus and records everything a person sees from birth until death, offering the ultimate, real-time home movie.
 Alan Hakman (Williams) is a “cutter,” an editor of Zoe footage who splices together mini-films from the chip’s footage for funerals.